 - 18. All 4-H horse & pony exhibitors must enter classes 1H, 2H, or 3H (Fitting & Showmanship) to be eligible to exhibit in the 4-H Horse Show.
 In Showmanship as well as all other classes, exhibitors must wear an approved helmet. - 19.
+Cloverbuds do not participate in showmanship classes. - 20.
 All exhibitors must have a certificate stating that they have completed the 4-H Horse Program Riding/Driving Level Evaluation and enter classes for the level they were placed at.
-Beginner will be equated to walk/jog/lope or walk/jog/canter no leads to count. - 20.
+Beginner will be equated to walk/jog/lope or walk/jog/canter no leads to count. - 21.
 Snaffle bits are only to be used by English riders.